17 dead in 'horrific' Florida school shooting, suspect had 'countless magazines'

 Investigators are probing Cruz's social media accounts for clues, the sheriff said, calling some of the things posted "very disturbing."

-"If you see something, say something," Israel said at a news conference.
+"If you see something, say something," Israel said at a news conference earlier today.
 "If anybody has any indicator that someone's going through a behavioral change, on social media if there are disturbing photos, perhaps bombs or firearms or just videos or pictures that are just not right, please make sure law enforcement knows about it."

+Israel said this evening officials were still working to identify the victims.
+He said a football coach was among the dead.

+Pierre Jospitre said he was pulling into his driveway from work when he saw the suspect on the ground with an official on top of him.

+Within seconds, several law enforcement officers swarmed the area, Jospitre said, adding that when the suspect was picked up off the ground, he was vomiting and was not walking right.

+The school will be closed for the rest of the week, Broward County Public Schools announced Wednesday night.
 There are over 3,000 students at the school, according to its website.
+Broward County Public Schools superintendent said grief counselors would be available.

 President Donald Trump tweeted, "My prayers and condolences to the families of the victims of the terrible Florida shooting.
 No child, teacher or anyone else should ever feel unsafe in an American school."